borglab/gtsam/python/CustomFactors.md

 One now can build factors purely in Python using the `CustomFactor` factor.

-## Theory

-`CustomFactor` is a `NonlinearFactor` that has a `std::function` as its callback.
-This callback can be translated to a Python function call, thanks to `pybind11`'s functional support.

 ## Usage

 In order to use a Python-based factor, one needs to have a Python function with the following signature: